CoreMedia/ckeditor-plugins/packages/ckeditor5-bbcode/README.md

 |-------|-------------------------------------|
 | `[b]` | `<span style="font-weight: bold;">` |

-This is well understood by the CKEditor 5 Bold plugin.
+This is well understood by the Bold plugin of CKEditor 5.
 The `toData` transformation will accept the above representation as well as the default representation `<strong>Text</strong>` and will map them back to `[b]` again.